vascocandeias/maestro-backend/README.md

 # MAESTRO back-end
-This repo contains the on-prem implementation of [MAESTRO](https://vascocandeias.github.io/maestro), a website for multivariate time series analysis using dynamic Bayesian networks.
+This repo contains the on-prem implementation of [MAESTRO](https://vascocandeias.github.io/maestro), a website for multivariate time series analysis using dynamic Bayesian networks which can be [deployed on-premises](#getting-started).
 The local architecture is depicted bellow.

 <p align="center">
   <img src="Local.png"/>